beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 }
 ```

 The next step is to figure out what to check the type of the element against.
 Remember, that the inner function can remember arguments and variables from the outer function due to the outer functions containing scope.
-So, Let's pass in a string to check the type against.
+So, let's pass in a string to check the type against.

 ```js
 function makeTypeChecker(type) {